 HP80DIS - HP SERIES 80 DISASSEMBLER

 For those interested in the assembly language source code to the Series 80 ROMs and Binary Programs (which frequently isn't available, here's a disassembler.
-It's still a work-in-progress, but this 2.0 version is pretty functional for disassembling both ROMs and binary programs for the Series 80 computers.
-The ZIP file contains the program itself (HP80DIS.EXE, a Windows command-line program), the source to the disassembler (main.c), documentation about using it (readme.txt), a file of entry points into the Series 80 System ROMs (globals85.txt and globals87.txt, more expansive and inclusive than the ones included with the Assembler ROMs), the bits for the HP-85 Assembler ROM (rom050.rom), and a preliminary disassembly of the Assembler ROM (rom050.lst) with about 1/4 of the ROM labeled and commented.
-I'll continue to work on it as I get time (both the disassembler and the disassembly of the Assembler ROM).
-The download link for the 2.0 version is below.
+It's still a work-in-progress, but this 2.1 version is pretty functional for disassembling both ROMs and binary programs for the Series 80 computers.
+The ZIP file contains the program itself (HP80DIS.EXE, a Windows command-line program), the source to the disassembler (main.c), documentation about using it (readme.txt), a file of entry points into the Series 80 System ROMs (globals85.txt and globals87.txt, more expansive and inclusive than the ones included with the Assembler ROMs), the bits for the HP-85 Assembler ROM (rom050.rom), and a full disassembly of the Assembler ROM (rom050.lst) with the associated DOT-COMMANDS included (at the end) which were used to control the disassembly.
+The download link for the 2.1 version is below.

 SERIES 80 SOURCE CODE LISTINGS

 Here's the beginning of some source code listings for HP-85 and HP-87 ROMs.